2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in Ohio

 Health & Medical Administrative Services majors at Shawnee State University take out an average of $27,638 in student loans while working on their Bachelor's Degree.

-Out of the 32 schools in Ohio that were part of this year’s ranking, University of Cincinnati - Main Campus landed the # 3 spot on the list.
-UC is a very large public school located in the large city of Cincinnati.
+A rank of #3 on this year’s list means University of Cincinnati - Main Campus is a great place for health and medical administrative services students working on their bachelor’s degree.
+UC is a very large public school located in the city of Cincinnati.

 Women make up 93% of the health and medical administrative services majors at the school.